davidrhoden/davidrhoden-basic-netlify/timeline/chesh-and-trash-sep-25-2021.md

 My trash got picked up last week after a long delay, but Gina's had been sitting out since August 25, pre-Hurricane Ida.

-Also notice the cop car coming down the path (that Gina mowed). we've been having a piar or trio of kids attacking people with sticks and rocks on the levee, so they're sending cops up there, just a s a presence I guess,
+Also notice the cop car coming down the path (that Gina mowed). we've been having a pair or trio of kids attacking people with sticks and rocks on the levee, so they're sending cops up there, just as a presence I guess,

 A little bit later we notices a tortoise-shell cat sitting on the Sister Street Stage.
 "Let's look at it," I said.
 So we looked at it from twenty yards away and it looked really cute.